Search This Blog

 Russel Meiring, corporate communication officer for ER24, said the company’s paramedics in KZN expect the most serious collisions on the N3 and N2.
 This means the entire N3, all the way from Gauteng to Durban.
 Meiring said the Durban CBD will also see high volumes of traffic with a corresponding rise in collisions as tourists and residents jostle for space.

-For the rest of KZN's roads, ER24’s paramedics expect is most crashes on the N2 between Ballito and Margate.
+For the rest of KZN's roads, ER24’s paramedics expect most crashes to happen on the N2 between Ballito and Margate.

 When to drive the N3